 It is also possible, upon assembly, to have bent the bracket with small metal teeth that slide on top of the trigger rod.
 To fix that you’ll need to ensure that it’s back at its correct angle and spend quality time getting it back in place.
 You may have to go by memory or have another Vitessa next to the one in repair to understand what shape should it be exactly and how it should fit within the construction.

 If your camera can set the trigger and fire it but does not advance the film when you press the plunger there may be an easy fix.
 What may have happened is that your trigger does not have enough reach to engage the gears.

-An easy way to check this symptom is to press the trigger and then move the small latch under the lens, to the right (it should spring back) and see if that fixes the issue for next frame.
+An easy way to check this symptom is to press the trigger and then move the small latch under the lens, to the right (it should spring back) and see if that fixes the issue for the next frame.

-Should the above check out, the way to fix the issue is, first of all, to take out two screws that hold the plate with frame counter ring.
+Should the above check out, the way to fix the issue is, first of all, to take out two screws that hold the plate with the frame counter ring.
 Then you’ll need to take off the top cover and the trigger, revealing a thin metal rod.
 At the top of that rod, there’s a groove for your screwdriver.
 Screw it inward and test your transport advance a few times in different positions as you look inside the frame counter’s side innards.

-Eventually, you should find a point where your camera can both trigger the shutter and snap the film transport gear in-place.
+Eventually, you should find a point where your camera can both trigger the shutter and snap the film transport gear in place.
 I like to fine-tune mine to snap the gear first just before the shutter — the little click just before helps me anticipate the exact moment when the photo will be taken.